Jack Ma: Chairman of Alibaba Group

 Despite achieving massive entrepreneurial and investment success in the Chinese high-technology industry and the fact that Alibaba is a high-technology company, Ma was never a technical expert on computer technology nor did he possess the extensive breadth of executive managerial skills and background experience or depth of technical know-how that would have nonetheless otherwise qualified him to competently run a technology company or operate as an independent technology entrepreneur on his own.
+Despite no technical background and being an English teacher, Jack Ma was able to build his first website as a chinese translation service in 1995.
+Because he did not have coding skills and traditional management experience, his strategy was to hire technical specialists who could fill that gap.
+Ma publicly stated in 2019: "I know nothing about technology, I know nothing about marketing."
+He was able to convince specialists to join him, including Joseph Tsai as CFO.
+Despite many failures and rejections Ma believed that the internet would transform global trade, and in 2014 Alibaba had a record-breaking IPO of $25 billion.
 Even though Ma's formal educational background and extensive training was in English rather than in a technical subject, his dearth of technical expertise did not deter him from being able to competitively distinguish himself from the average Chinese technology mogul.
 As Ma with his distinct profile stands out among his entrepreneurial contemporaries throughout the Chinese high-technology industry, many of whom typically have a foundational background in computer engineering and science as part of their formal academic training and educational makeup.
 Instead, Ma parlayed his educational background to use in an entrepreneurial context by fashioning himself as a promoter, businessman, manager, administrator, and organizer who possessed the soft skills, emotional capacity, and personality with a knack for leading and employing specialists of expert ability from every conceivable technical domain.
 At a press conference in 2010, Ma made clear with regards to the lack of his technical expertise by revealing to the public that he had never written a line of computer code, nor had ever made one sale to a customer, and that he only acquired a personal computer to do business with for the first time at the age of 33.